pitbox46/ItemBlacklist/guide.md

 Note that this applies to 1.21 versions and up. `item_predicate` has slightly different syntax in 1.20.1, so you will have to do your own research.

+Also, there is an optional field `"ban_nonplayer"` which, if `false` means that items that are on the ground or in chests will not be banned.
+Items will only be banned if they have player interaction (ie. In a player's inventory, Picked up by a player, etc)

 ### `"groups": [...]`

 This section defines each group that we use in the item predicates.
 Each group